-The COVID-19 pandemic is affecting our families, our businesses, our communities, and our way of life.
-However, farmers’ markets are considered essential and may re-open if they can follow strict social distancing and sanitation guidance.
+The COVID-19 pandemic is still affecting our families, our businesses, our communities, and our way of life.
+However, farmers’ markets are considered essential and will remain open if they can continue to follow strict social distancing and sanitation guidance.

 Below, we have indicated key criteria for operation that we as the Gallatin Valley Farmers’ Market (GVFM) will commit to and that we are requiring our vendors to commit to.

 One important note is that it is mandatory to have 6 feet between vendors and 6 feet between vendors and customers.
 This will limit the number of vendors we will be able to have at the market.
 In addition, there are strict touch contamination rules and customers will not be able to handle any products.
 This will limit some vendors from displaying their products.
 Examples may be jewelry, paintings, crafts, clothing, furniture, etc.

 Face coverings will be required in accordance with the health department’s directive.

 Preventing food and touch contamination by market staff/volunteers, vendors, and customers.

 Physical Distancing—providing ways to maintain a physical distance of at least 6 feet between people.